pkiraly/metadata-qa-api/README.md

  * `disjoint <field label>` - The set of values of a field is disjoint (not equal) with the set of all values of another field
  (API: `setDisjoint(String)` or `withDisjoint(String)`)

-Example: The title should be different than description.
+Example: The title should be different then description.

 ```yaml
 fields:
   - name: title